Owen013/Hikers-Mod/README.md

 ### Emergency Boost
 For those tough situations where you need a quick burst of upward movement!
 Press space twice in quick succession (while not holding the up- or downward thrust buttons) to shoot up into the air, but be wary!
 It uses a lot of fuel.

+## Miscellaneous Features (Check Config)

-### Modify your movement speed, jump height, and more
+### Modify your movement attributes
 Change your speed, jump height, and more in the config menu!

 ### Floaty Physics
 This feature makes your movement floatier on low-gravity bodies!
-The lower the gravity is, the lower your acceleration is, which means you'll take longer to reach your top speed.
+The lower the gravity is, the lower your acceleration is, which means you'll take longer to reach your top speed. **Disabled by default.**

 ### Wall-Jumping
 Want to get up to the observatory quickly?
-Press space in midair while facing a wall to jump off of it, and repeat to climb up walls!
+Press space in midair while facing a wall to jump off of it, and repeat to climb up walls! **Disabled by default.**

 ### Don't like it?
 Turn it off!
 Any of Hiker's Mod's features can be enabled or disabled so that you can use the features that you want without being forced to use the ones that you don't like!
-Furthermore, not all features are enabled by default.
-Go to the config menu to enable/disable/customize Hiker's Mod features.